rashidlasker/deploy/week7/README.md

 Django View
 -----
 You'll need to write a simple Django view that will take in a POST request containing user information and then log it to a file on your machine.
 You will also need to edit `urls.py` to make this view accessible as an API endpoint.
+What information you choose to log is up to you, but our provided JavaScript code gives you location, webpage path, platform, and user agent.
+You might also be able to collect a user's IP address by following the advice given [here](https://stackoverflow.com/questions/4581789/how-do-i-get-user-ip-address-in-django).

+We recommend appending values in CSV (comma separated values) format to a text file.

 Template Inheritance + Client-side Requests
 -----